Otterburn on the map

 Deprivation levels in Otterburn are around the national average based on the 2025 Index of Multiple Deprivation.
 Employment is accessible for most residents and household incomes reflect the broader national picture.
 The area maintains a steady balance between affordability and quality of life.

 Crime levels in Otterburn are lower than the England and Wales average.
-While public order is the most frequently recorded category, the overall picture is one of a settled and secure town where serious incidents remain uncommon.
+While anti-social behaviour is the most frequently recorded category, the overall picture is one of a settled and secure town where serious incidents remain uncommon.

 Crime figures depend on reporting by individual police forces and may not reflect the full picture in all areas.